Healthy Eating For Children With Diabetes

 Why is specific dietary advice important for my child with diabetes?

 It is important that your child or young person sees a dietitian regularly, as part of the specialist diabetes team.
-Your dietitian can provide more education and information on the dietary management of diabetes.
+Your dietitian can provide more education and information on the dietary management of your child's diabetes.
 They can review your child or young person's routine eating plan to support their growth and development.

 See more KidsHealth content on diabetes